yaxdotcom/yax.com/content/posts/worklog-june-2020.md

 ### Repository for assets-yax-com
 If I’m going to have a few web components (starting with yax-markdown, yax-header, yax-footer) I probably should recognize I’ve got the beginning of a web component library and create a separate GitHub repository to manage all the web assets that will be shared between the sites tutorials.yax.com, templates.yax.com, and the main yax.com site.
 So I created the [assets-yax-com](https://github.com/yaxdotcom/assets-yax-com) GitHub project.
 Haha now I have the beginning of my own design system library and I’m not even a very senior front end developer.

+## June 28, 2020

+### Retrospective
+It’s been two months since I started building yax.com.
+I really want to get to the point where I can get user feedback and find out if there’s a market for what I’m building.
+So far I’ve just been diving deeper into technology.
+And that’s the problem I want to address with yax.com.
+It shouldn’t require two months of exploring the newest technologies for web development to build a website to test an idea.
+I need a website for tutorials.
+There should be a good template on yax.com that I can deploy and then upload tutorials written in Markdown.
+Anyway, I’ll get there.
+I know this is always a problem for tech entrepreneurs.
+We get caught up with solving technical problems and defer engaging with potential customers.

+### Sources of happiness

+* I’ve been happy with the Bulma CSS framework.
+I’m implementing design and layout quickly without feeling like I’m fighting with CSS.
+* I like building API endpoints in Ruby and deploying them on Vercel.
+It’s sweet and easy.
+* I’m happy to have the GitHub API to create repositories and copy files.
+It’s capable of providing the key infrastructure I need for my yax.com project.
+* I like Mavo for its instant in-page editing and its extension of the declarative HTML language syntax.
+* I’m thrilled about web components (specifically, HTML custom tags).
+I’ve really wanted this since the early days of the web.
+It’s been a long time coming.
+I’m also thrilled about JavaScript ES6 modules.
+That’s also been a long time coming; JavaScript has needed a build-in package manager since day one.
+Web components and ES6 modules enable modularity for HTML and JavaScript so we get separation of concerns, reusability, and maintainability right in the browser without frameworks or build systems.
+It’s a bright new dawn for web development in 2020.
+* I was thrilled to find out [Guy Bedford](https://twitter.com/guybedford) released the [jspm.org](https://jspm.org/) CDN so I can import any NPM package directly in the browser without a build process.
+* I’m happy I’m living in Bali.
+I’m staying healthy and living well, with a great opportunity to focus on the yax.com project.
+I’m blessedly lucky that I had the opportunity to come here on March 19th.

+### Mixed feelings

+* I was intrigued with the Dark concept of an integrated editor, API query tool, and web server with its own advanced programming language.
+It was very useful for prototyping but a language bug kept me from going further.
+* OAuth authentication hasn’t gotten any easier but I managed to implement what I needed for the GitHub API.

+### Sources of unhappiness

+* I’m disappointed with static site generators (specifically Eleventy and Hugo) and templating languages (Nunjucks and Go templates).
+The SSGs are basic to the JAMstack approach and I was hoping they’d make web development easier.
+I’ll continue to use Hugo for this blog because I’ve got it figured out for this simple use case.
+But there’s just too much cognitive overhead to sort out the configuration maze to build a site for my template library.
+And with web components, I think it’s just not needed.
+* Looking at the world beyond Bali and my own little tech project, I’m saddened and dismayed to see the pandemic raging with no indication that it is subsiding.

 [Previous: Worklog for May 2020]({{< ref "/posts/worklog-may-2020.md" >}})